This article is about the various ways in which you can ruin your international reputation.

 But seriously folks …

-Obviously, nobody sets out to intentionally ruin their reputation in this way.
+Obviously, you won’t ever set out to intentionally ruin your international reputation in this way.
 In a future article, I’ll go into details about how to avoid these pitfalls, while reducing costs and increasing quality.